runner

 Source

-grammY runner ships with one default source that can operate on any UpdateSupplier (API referenceopen in new window).
+(API reference).
 Such an update supplier is straightforward to create from a bot instance.
-If you want make one yourself, be sure to check out createUpdateFetcher (API referenceopen in new window).
+If you want make one yourself, be sure to check out createUpdateFetcher

-The source is an async iterator of update batches, but it can be active or inactive, and you can close it in order to disconnect from the Telegram servers.
+The source is an async iterator of update batches, but it can be active or inactive, and you can close

 Sink

-The sink contains a queue (API referenceopen in new window) of individual updates that are currently being processed.
+The sink contains a queue (API reference) of individual updates that are currently being processed.
 Adding new updates to the queue will immediately make the update consumer handle them, and return a promise that resolves as soon as there is capacity in the queue again.
 The resolved integral number determines the free space.
 Setting a concurrency limit for the grammY runner is therefore respected through the underlying queue instance.

-The queue also throws out updates that take too long processing, and you can specify a timeoutHandler when creating the respective sink.
+when creating the respective sink.
 Of course, you should also provide an error handler when creating a sink.

 Runner